atbcb/usab-uswds/_pages/about/board-meetings.md

 Members of the U.S. Access Board meet regularly every two months.
 Board meetings are open to the public.
 Since the COVID-19 pandemic, Board meetings are held virtually.

-At its last meeting on November 10, Access Board member Karen Braitmayer, FAIA provided a presentation on Designing for Inclusion: Architectural Trends and Social Justice.
+At its last meeting on November 10, Access Board member Karen Braitmayer, FAIA provided a presentation on ["Designing for Inclusion: Architectural Trends and Social Justice"](https://youtu.be/49KcnqvTI28?t=1).

 ## Next Board Meeting